Writing a Senior Thesis

 Begin by finding an advisor in the area of mathematics on which you wish to write a thesis.
 Any member of the department can serve as a senior thesis advisor.
 A list of faculty who have expressed particular interest in advising, along with some suggested topics, may be found here.
 You may also find it helpful to look at the list of recent senior theses topics (listed below).
 You can begin looking for an advisor towards the end of the fall semester, or during the spring semester, of your junior year.

 Your advisor will propose a collection of appropriate readings to get the process started.
 You should then register for 2 credits of Undergraduate Research (MATH 48800) for the coming semester.
-To get registration permission you have to contact the Director of Undergraduate Studies (currently Sonja Mapes) telling her that you intend to complete a senior thesis, and telling her who your advisor is.
+To get registration permission you have to contact the Director of Undergraduate Studies (currently Andrei Jorza) telling him that you intend to complete a senior thesis, and telling him who your advisor is.
 (Don't forget to sign your email with your full name!)
 You should continue registering for 2 credits of MATH 48800 for each semester that you work on the thesis, until the final semester (spring of senior year) when you should instead register for 2 credits of Thesis (MATH 48900).
 Each registration period you will need to contact the DUS to get the necessary permissions; it would be helpful to him if each time you reminded him who your advisor is and what your topic is.

 Writing a senior thesis is a major undertaking.
 It is never too early to begin planning and writing it.
 Although the details of your progress will vary depending on the specific plan you've worked out with your advisor, one possible timeline might be as follows.
 You might meet with your advisor for about an hour a week during fall semester of senior year (and maybe spring semester of junior year, if you started earlier), and in most cases you should aim to have most of the research and reading completed, and be able to give an outline of the thesis to your advisor, by the end of fall of senior year.
 You can then turn to writing, aiming to submit a draft of the thesis to your advisor by mid March, so that a final version can be ready by early April.
 Regular meetings with your advisor during the spring semester will help this process along.
 Usually your advisor will help you work out a more detailed plan of study, but there is a great deal of flexibility in this as the work progresses.